Capta1nRaj/mail-passify/README.md

 - ✅ Sign-Up With Two-Step Verification.
 - ✅ Sign-In With Two-Step Verification.
+- ✅ No Disposable E-Mails Are Allowed To Signup.
-- ✅ Resend OTP.
+- ✅ Password's Are Encrypted With Crypto.
-- ✅ OTP Limits.
+- ✅ Resend OTP With Limited Requests.
 - ✅ Forgot Password With Two-Step Verification.
 - ✅ Auto User Session Checking.
 - ✅ Logout From Current Device.
 - ✅ Logout From All Devices.
 - ✅ Referral System.

+## # More Features To Be Added Later

 - ❌ Lock User After N-Times Failed Login Attempts & Send Notification Email To The User.
 - ❌ Unlock The Locked User Account (User + Auto).

-## # More Features To Be Added Later

-* Add Phone Number In Accounts Model With 2 Step Verification.
+* ❌ Add Phone Number In Accounts Model With 2 Step Verification.
-* Change/Update User Info.
+* ❌ Change/Update User Info.
-* Delete Account But Make Sure User Don't Get Referral Points Again Once He Sign Up With Any Referral Code.
+* ❌ Delete Account But Make Sure User Don't Get Referral Points Again Once He Sign Up With Any Referral Code.

 ## # Getting Started